On the mixed-model analysis of covariance in cluster-randomized trials: Discussion

-Based on the mixed-model ANCOVA, an alternative approach for estimation is through maximizing the restricted maximum likelihood (REML), which is known to reduce the bias of the variance component estimators.
-If the mixed-model ANCOVA is correctly specified, the maximum likelihood estimator and REML estimator are asymptotically equivalent (\citealp[c.f. p.17 in][]{jiang2017asymptotic}).
-We have replicated the simulation study and data applications using the REML estimator in the Supplementary Material.
-In our simulations, the REML estimator demonstrates slighter better performance than the maximum likelihood estimator in terms of coverage when the number of clusters is small ($m=20$), whereas these two approaches present negligible differences with a larger number of clusters.
+For mixed-model ANCOVA, an alternative approach for point estimation is through maximizing the restricted maximum likelihood (REML), which is known to reduce the bias of the variance component estimators.
+If the mixed model is correctly specified, the maximum likelihood estimator and REML estimator are asymptotically equivalent (\citealp[c.f. p.17 in][]{jiang2017asymptotic}), but differences may arise when the working model is misspecified.
+To provide a preliminary assessment of REML estimators, we have replicated the first simulation study and data applications using the REML estimator in the Supplementary Material.
+In our simulations, the REML estimator demonstrates a slighter better performance than the maximum likelihood estimator in terms of coverage when the number of clusters is small ($m=20$), whereas these two approaches present negligible differences with a larger number of clusters.
 In our data applications, the REML variance estimator tends to be smaller than the maximum likelihood variance estimator, especially when the covariates do not appear prognostic.
 The limited empirical evidence sheds light on the robustness of the REML estimator, although a formal proof of its robustness under arbitrary model misspecification is subject to additional research.